Sketchbook Assignment Ideas

 Sketchbooks are an indispensable part of every artists life!
-It is where skills are strengthen and ideas are recorded and worked through.
-They are essential in developing creativity!
+Your sketchbook is where skills are strengthened, ideas are recorded and designs are worked through.
+Sketching is essential in honing your skills and developing creativity!
 Often sketchbooks are used in preparation for upcoming projects and practicing various skills.
 It should be a place where artists are completely free to experiment and find their visual voice.

 - Drawings should fill the ENTIRE sketchbook page (points will be deducted for small drawings.)